 2. What have you been most surprised about being a Métier Member?

-I am based in Zurich, Switzerland.
+My company Global Inspirations Design and I are based in Zurich, Switzerland.
 However I’ll happily fly to London (one of the many places I’ve lived in and my favourite city) whenever I can, to attend one of the meetings.
 Métier Rendezvous is such a wonderful group and for someone like me who is working alone, the input from other interior designers is simply priceless!
 Everyone is open and willing to share, just brilliant!
 I am forever grateful to Siobhan (founder and organiser) to have invited me to join this amazing group of people!

 3. Who has been your most memorable Métier Rendezvous Brunch Event to date?

 Probably the talk by Houzz, mostly because it was quite hands on with lots of practical advice, that I could then easily implement.

 4. How different was your life / career before you set up Global Inspiration Design?